 VWU is offering the cohort option to pursue a major in one of the following areas: sociology, psychology, or criminal justice.
 Each program also includes an internship component based on the officers’ on-the-job experience.
 Both the police department and the University are elated to bring forth this opportunity for officers to continue their education, keeping in mind the demands of their current roles.
 This partnership allows officers to obtain their bachelor’s degree in a supportive team environment at an affordable discounted rate.

-Dr. Miller opined, “Increasing polarization and conflict within the community served by the Virginia Beach Police Department and similar departments across the country requires a broader body of knowledge and skills than have been taught in the past.
+Dr. Miller said, “Increasing polarization and conflict within the community served by the Virginia Beach Police Department and similar departments across the country requires a broader body of knowledge and skills than have been taught in the past.
 We are committed to being a strong community partner and are honored by the opportunity to support the VBPD with the educational resources that will allow them to achieve the highest professional standard.”

 Special thanks to Dr. Deirdre Gonsalves-Jackson, Dean of the VWU Global Campus, along with Lieutenant Michele Meister, VBPD, and all of the exemplary staff from both organizations who have done the heavy lifting to get us to this point.
 We are extremely grateful for the legwork put in to make this partnership a reality and look forward to seeing our officers fulfill their education goals and advance their formal learning.